stepchowfun/typical/README.md

 The only safe way to roll out this change (as written) is to finish updating all clients before beginning to update any servers.
 Otherwise, a client still running the old code might send a request to an updated server, which promptly rejects the request because it lacks the new field.

 That kind of rollout may not be feasible.
-For example, you may not be in control of the order in which clients and servers are updated.
+You may not be in control of the order in which clients and servers are updated.
 Or, the clients and servers might be updated together, but not atomically.
 The client and the server might even be part of the same replicated service, so it's not possible to update one before the other no matter how careful you are.

 Removing a required field can present analogous difficulties.
 Suppose, despite the aforementioned challenges, you were able to successfully introduce `from` as a required field.
 Now, an unrelated issue is forcing you to roll it back.
 That's just as dangerous as adding it was in the first place: if a client gets updated before a server, that client may then send the server a message without the `from` field, which the server will reject since it still expects that field to be present.